Ada-Developers-Academy/daily-curriculum/week3/weekly_overview.md

-## Week 3
+# Week 3

 In Week 3 we will be learning some intermediate ruby ideas such as attr_accessor, advanced variables, memoization, and Enumerable.
-For the project we will be building a pure ruby application backed by a CSV database called [FarMarFinder](farmarfinder.md).
+For the project we will be building a pure ruby application backed by a CSV database called [FarMarFinder](resources/farmarfinder.md).
+By the end of the week students should be able to build a ruby DSL for a relational CSV backed database using basic ruby methodologies and best practices.

+## Goals
+- Learn basic/intermediate ruby concepts and methods
+    - Defining attributes with attr_accessor
+    - Scopes of all variable types (local, instance, global, etc...)
+    - Performance with memoization
+    - Enumerable methods
+- Build a CSV backed ruby application
+- Practice pair programming
+- Collaborate on code via [Github](http://github.com)

+## Schedule

 ### Monday
 #### Morning